joaovitorsoaress/AspNetCoreMVC-EfficientInventory/README.md

 2. Open the project in Visual Studio.

 3. Set up the database:
-   - Update the connection string in `web.config`.
+   - Update the connection string in `appsettings.json`.
    - Run migrations to create the database:
      ```bash
      Update-Database